 One odd influence here is that, anytime there is a large influx of artists of any media from "across the pond" (such as Oasis, Radiohead, Franz Ferdinand or Arctic Monkeys), it is often labeled as a "British Invasion" by enthusiasts of that particular medium.
 For instance:

 When British Comic Book talents like Alan Moore and Grant Morrison started coming over in 1980s America to make their mark, their tremendous success was likened to being a comic book British Invasion.

-On a smaller note you could also annotate the British influence in the American video game scene of the 1980's, with the British made Commodore 64 being a massive success there (even though most of the games were developed by Americans) and the British influence on video games of the 1990's, when Rareware, thanks to the success of games such as Donkey Kong Country and Banjo-Kazooie, became a household name for most video game enthousiasts and would make of the Super Nintendo Entertainment System the best selling video game console during The Fourth Generation Of Console Games.
+On a smaller note you could also annotate the British influence in the American video game scene of the 1980's, with the British made Commodore 64 being a massive success there (even though most of the games were developed by Americans) and the British influence on video games of the 1990's, when Rareware, thanks to the success of games such as Donkey Kong Country and Banjo-Kazooie, became a household name for most video game enthusiasts and would make of the Super Nintendo Entertainment System the best selling video game console during The 16 Bit Era Of Console Video Games.